 About Benjamin Wheeler

 After being a photographer at a luxury fashion studio in London, Benjamin's work has always had a strong fashion editorial influence.
 He knows his work must stand the test of time, have a sense of permanence, which outlasts society's latest trends and infatuations.
 Telling stories and capturing moments in a captivating, creative and organic way, Benjamin hopes to be far from a traditional wedding photographer by connecting with the couple like a guest with a camera.
 He recently photographed the Royal Wedding of HRH Princess Beatrice & Edoardo Mapelli Mozzi in London.
-Over the last four years Benjamin has travelled the world shooting beautiful celebrations as far as Sri Lanka, Australia and Uruguay.
+Over the last four years Benjamin has travelled the world shooting beautiful celebrations as far as Mexico, Australia and Uruguay.

 Behind The Brand